-Located in Vitacura, this hotel is within a 15-minute walk of Ralli Museum, La Parva Ski Resort, and Parque Arauco Mall.
-Clinica Alemana and Parque Araucano are also within 1 mi (2 km).
+Located in Core area of Santiago, this romantic hotel is within a 10-minute walk of Peru Plaza and Costanera Center.
+Los Leones Golf Club and Mall Panoramico are also within 1 mi (2 km).

 The Plaza de Armas, or Central Square, is a great place to start exploring Santiago.
 From there, you can visit some of Santiago's many museums, such as the Museo de la Moda fashion museum.
 La Chascona, one of poet Pablo Neruda's homes, is another popular site, as is the Centro Gabriela Mistral, which is worth a visit just to see the venue itself, even if you don't catch a performance.
 The Parque Metropolitano, Santiago's largest green space, has botanical gardens along with sweeping views of the city.
 Outdoorsy types will love Santiago's proximity to both the coast and the Andes Mountains, which makes for amazing mountain climbing as well as skiing during the winter months.